albrow/zoom/README.md

 }
 ```

+### Creating your models

-In order to save your struct using Zoom, you need to add an embedded struct attribute like so:
+In order to save a struct using Zoom, you need to add an embedded struct attribute.
+Throughout the rest of
+this guide, we'll be using a Person struct as an example:

 ``` go
 type Person struct {